-1.6 The affiliate's production n planning Strong, Affiliate production planning systems can Documentation of 4 4 0 systems support reasonable working hours. integrated have a significant impact on the levels of robust planning systems in excessive overtime at factories. systems. place.
+1.6 The affiliate's production planning systems support reasonable working hours.
+Strong, integrated systems in place.
+Affiliate production planning systems can have a significant impact on the levels of excessive overtime at factories.
+Documentation of robust planning systems.
+4 4 0 --- --- --- --- --- --- --- --